Spring 2000 Task Force Meeting

 Highlighted Breakout Sessions

 I cannot cover all of the many breakout sessions here.
-However, I want to note particularly some sessions that have strong connections to the Coalition’s new 1998-1999 Program Plan, which is available at <https://www.cni.org/>, and also a few other sessions of special interest.
+However, I want to note particularly some sessions that have strong connections to the Coalition’s 1999-2000 Program Plan, which is available at www.cni.org, and also a few other sessions of special interest.
 The breakout sessions at this meeting are particularly exciting, I think, and I’m afraid you will have to make some difficult choices about which ones to attend.

 You can find a full list of the breakout sessions that are scheduled on the CNI web site <https://www.cni.org/>.
 This list will be updated as last-minute changes invariably occur.

-I look forward to seeing you in Washington this April for what promises to be an extremely worthwhile meeting.
+I look forward to seeing you in Washington this March for what promises to be another extremely worthwhile meeting.
 Please contact me (email@example.com), or Joan Lippincott, CNI’s Associate Director (firstname.lastname@example.org) if we can provide you with any additional information on the meeting.

 Coalition for Networked Information